joebew42/joebew42.github.io/_posts/2025-05-01-themed-groups.markdown

 ### Themed Group: An example

 For example, consider the need to improve the process of setting up a local development environment for non-backend developers.
 This necessity might first appear in a backend community meeting, triggering a bell for a possible real need.
 A themed group could then be formed specifically to address this need, in a efficient, and timely manner.
-The group would possibly involve the right people with different roles and competences (backend, frontend, apps, infrastructure) who are either directly impacted or can actively contribute to the solution (e.g., some representatives from the *sponsoring product team* are expected here).
-Their goal would be to explore options, reach a consensus on the best approach, and then hand over implementation details to the sponsoring product team.
+The group would possibly involve the right people with different roles and competences (backend, frontend, apps, infrastructure) who are either directly impacted or can actively contribute to the solution (e.g., some representatives from the *sponsor product team* are expected here).
+Their goal would be to explore options, reach a consensus on the best approach, and then hand over implementation details to the sponsor product team.
 Once the improved setup is in place and shared, the themed group is disbanded.

 ### Themed Group: Alternatives